Chinese ready to tuck into U.S. beef imports after 14-year wait

-BEIJING China's top online retailers and U.S. superstore giant Walmart are scrambling to satisfy the voracious appetites of consumers excited about the first American beef to arrive in the world's most populous nation in 14 years.
+BEIJING (Reuters) - China's top online retailers and U.S. superstore giant Walmart are scrambling to satisfy the voracious appetites of consumers excited about the first American beef to arrive in the world's most populous nation in 14 years.

-"I am a frequent buyer of steak so I can tell the quality by its color and marbling," said one woman on Thursday at a Beijing Walmart store.
+"I am a frequent buyer of steak so I can tell the quality by its colour and marbling," said one woman on Thursday at a Sams Club store in Beijing owned by Walmart.
 She selected a 211 yuan ($31.13) pack of newly arrived U.S. steak over her usual choice from Australia.

 "This looks tasty, worth a try," she said, declining to be named.
 Other shoppers at the store said imported beef was superior in quality and worth its hefty price.

-Note: (This version the story is corrected to show the store was Sams Club, owned by Walmart, not a Walmart supermarket in 2nd, 7th and 13th paras)